publiclab/publiclab-archive/notes/hcps-saurava/12-09-2019/how-do-i-convert-the-data-received-from-my-the-processed-infragram-into-a-unit-mg-l-of-chlorophyll.md

 ---
-title: How do I convert the data received from my the processed Infragram into a unit? (mg/L of chlorophyll?)
+title: 'How do I convert the data received from my the processed Infragram into a unit? (mg/L of chlorophyll?)'
 tagnames:
 author: hcps-saurava
 path: /notes/hcps-saurava/12-09-2019/how-do-i-convert-the-data-received-from-my-the-processed-infragram-into-a-unit-mg-l-of-chlorophyll.md